 Service Type

-Standard Processing Time at counter (Min)
+Standard Processing Time at Counter (Min)

 Due Day for Issue (Upon receipt of all necessary documents)